-The ROCCAT Ryos MK Pro is being touted as the best budget gaming keyboard of 2018 so far.
-It is the first mechanical keyboard from the brand and has been getting great reviews from everywhere.
+The ROCCAT Ryos MK Pro is the first mechanical keyboard from the brand and has been getting great reviews from everywhere.
 It has the evergreen four key switch mode that makes it convenient for a gamer.
 Whether you are a pro gamer or an amateur, this keyboard layout will come in handy and enhance the gaming experience.
 It also has built-in USB and audio connections.

 The keyboard is a little bulky, that makes for a con in the otherwise great keyboard.
 Also, the backlight settings have just one color- blue.
 So it doesn’t have much to offer in terms of background light color.
 The wrist rest is bulky too.
 And one of the worst things about this keyboard is that you cannot move your wrist while playing.

 But that’s not all.
 While the ROCCAT Ryos MK Pro has its own set of cons, the pros are too high.
 Plenty of macro key options makes it a favorite among gamers.
 Not just that, it has 8 micro keys.
 The keys move fast and provide an uninterrupted gaming experience.
 The mechanical switches are highly responsive too.